 Peter Ling noted how Crossroads was the first television drama serial to put a telephone helpline at the end of the programme for viewers in similar situations as the characters to be offered help and advice.
 This is now common practice across serials and drama.

-Unlike other soaps where ethnic actors were added for a specific race or racist storyline Crossroads added all kinds of actors of all creeds and colours to play every day regular people.
-As race was not the principal reason for casting actors this made the production one of the first soaps to employ many Asian and African performers in the UK.
-These include the long-term stars such as Cleo Sylvestre, Salmaan Peer and Daphne Foreman in the 1960s, Carl Andrews and Merdelle Jordan in the 1970s and Dorothy Brown in the 1980s.
+Unlike other soaps where ethnic actors were added for a specific race or racist storyline Crossroads added all kinds of actors of all creeds and colours to play everyday regular people.
+As the race was not the principal reason for casting actors this made the production one of the first soaps to employ many Asian and African performers in the UK.
+These include the long-term stars such as Cleo Sylvestre (read more on this in her chat here) and Salmaan Peer in the 1960s, Carl Andrews and Merdelle Jordan in the 1970s and Dorothy Brown in the 1980s.

 The cast of the James family included Elizabeth Adare as Linda James, Lee Davis as Cameron James and Trevor Butler as Winston James.